benwis/air-metal-stack/README.md

 ```
 ## Development

-From your terminal:
+From your terminal in the project root:

 ```sh
 npm run build
 npm run dev
 ```

-This starts your app in development mode, rebuilding Node assets on file changes.
-Rust assets currently require you to rerun `npm run build` to recompile them.
+This starts your app in development mode, rebuilding TS and Rust assets on file changes.

 ### Type hints